Skip to main content

 Why is fertility testing necessary?

 As part of your fertility testing workup, your reproductive endocrinologist will order tests like a hysterosalpingogram (HSG) and saline sonogram (SHG) to evaluate the health of your uterus and fallopian tubes.
-Many of these tests need to be performed at a particular point in your menstrual cycle.
-One of those important tests is referred to as the "Day 21" test.
+Many of these tests need to be performed at particular points during your menstrual cycle.

-What is Day 21 fertility testing?
+What is day 21 fertility testing?

 "Day 21" of your menstrual cycle can be a useful day to evaluate several different processes, particularly for those having trouble conceiving on their own.
 This evaluation involves checking the levels of certain hormones (like progesterone and estradiol) via bloodwork and measuring the thickness of your endometrium (uterine lining).